RiccardoGiubilato/RiccardoGiubilato.github.io/_posts/2022-01-03-Calibration-1D_RF-Cam.markdown

 from the repo: <https://github.com/RiccardoGiubilato/1d-lidar-cam-calib>

 Extrinsic calibration for a 1D lidar range finder (altimeter) and a monocular camera.
+Given a set of ranges and images of a planar target with a checkerboard printouts, the pipeline returns the 5DoF extrinsics between the laser altimeter and the camera (or the 6 coordinates of an oriented vector representing the measurement direction and origin of the range finder w.r.t the camera).

 <img src="/images/alti_cam_fade.png" height="150"/> <img src="/images/alti_extr.png" height="150"/>